 Listings Subject to Change

-Please note, television and radio programs are subject to change after press deadlines.
-See latest TV schedule changes since On Q went to press or visit our online tv schedules or online radio schedules for the most up-to-date information.
+Please note: television and radio programs are subject to change after press deadlines.
+See the latest daily TV schedule since On KQED went to press or visit our online radio schedules for the most up-to-date information.

 You need Adobe Acrobat Reader to view the PDFs.
 For best results, upgrade to Acrobat Reader 7.0 or later.
 If you don't already have it, you can download Acrobat Reader for free.

-For printable versions of tv listings from archived months, please visit our Weekly page.
+For printable versions of tv listings from archived months, please visit our TV Weekly Schedule page.